Tasks

 Object-onboarding input: As in ModelBased-6DLoc-Unseen.

-Test input: At test time, the method is given an RGB-D image unseen during training that shows an arbitrary number of instances of an arbitrary number of objects, with all objects being from one specified dataset (e.g. YCB-V).
+Test input: At test time, the method is given one or multiple RGB-D image(s) unseen during training that show an arbitrary number of instances of an arbitrary number of objects, with all objects being from one specified dataset (e.g. YCB-V).
 No prior information about the visible object instances is provided.
 The method can use default detections/segmentations (results of CNOS, the best 2D detection method for ModelBased-2DDet-Unseen in 2023).

 Test output: As in ModelBased-6DLoc-Seen.